OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlInstancerGeometry.md

           | xform list = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Specify the source of xforms/refIndices for instancing.
+        <p class="scene-class-attr-comment">Specify the source of xforms/refIndices for instancing.
 If set to "xform attributes", taking data from attributes "positions", "orientations", "scales", "velocities" and "refIndices".
 If set to "xform list", taking data from "xform list", "velocities" and "refIndices". </p>

     </p>